 Matthias Peter Machner, Ph.D.

-Unit of Microbial Pathogenesis
+Section on Microbial Pathogenesis

-Host Cell Modulation by the Intracellular Pathogen Legionella pneumophila
+Uncovering Virulence Mechanisms of the Intracellular Pathogen Legionella pneumophila

-Neunuebel MR, Chen Y, Gaspar AH, Backlund PS Jr, Yergey A, Machner MP.
+- Neunuebel MR, Chen Y, Gaspar AH, Backlund PS Jr, Yergey A, Machner MP.
 De-AMPylation of the small GTPase Rab1 by the pathogen Legionella pneumophila.
 Science.
 2011;333(6041):453-6.

 Microbiology and Infectious Diseases